zogi/ocean_demo/README.md

    * SDL2
    * SDL2\_ttf

+ImGui is also a dependency, but it is included as a submodule.
+Clone with --recursive.

-Currently only Windows and Linux are supported.
+Currently only Windows and Linux are supported (read: developed and tested on a single particular windows configuration and run once a couple of years ago on linux with another configuration).

 ## Binary release